kaysond/trafficjam/README.md

 Docker Swarm services tag images with a sha256 hash to guarantee that every node runs the exact same container (since tags are mutable).
 When using the `ancestor` tag, ensure that the appropriate hash is included as shown in the examples.

 `trafficjam` requires the `NET_ADMIN` Linux capability in order to manipulate `iptables` rules.
 For Docker Swarm setups, `SYS_ADMIN` is also required in order to enter namespaces, though the setting of container capabilities is automatically handled by the `trafficjam` swarm daemon.

-## Configuration
-TrafficJam is configured via several environment variables:
-* **NETWORK** - The name of the Docker network this instance of TrafficJam should manage (multiple instances can be run for different networks)
-* **WHITELIST_FILTER** - A Docker `--filter` parameter that designates which containers should be permitted to openly access the network.
-See [Docker Docs - filtering](https://docs.docker.com/engine/reference/commandline/ps/#filtering)
-* **TZ** - Timezone (for logging)
-* **INSTANCE_ID** - A unique alphanumeric instance ID that is required to run multiple instances of trafficjam
-* **SWARM_DAEMON** - Setting this variable is required for swarm and activates a daemon that determines network load balancer IP addresses and properly configures the trafficjam service
-* **SWARM_IMAGE** - The image the trafficjam swarm daemon should deploy (defaults to `kaysond/trafficjam`).
-The best practice is to pin this to a particular image hash (e.g. `kaysond/trafficjam:v1.0.0@sha256:8d41599fa564e058f7eb396016e229402730841fa43994124a8fb3a14f1a9122`)
-* **POLL_INTERVAL** - How often TrafficJam checks Docker for changes
-* **ALLOW_HOST_TRAFFIC** - Allow containers to initiate communication with the docker host, and thus any port-mapped containers.
-Most users do not need this setting enabled.
-(See [ARCHITECTURE.md](ARCHITECTURE.md)).
-Note that if this setting is enabled while old rules exist, some will not be cleared automatically and must be done so manually (See [Clearing Rules](#clearing-rules)).
-* **DEBUG** - Setting this variable turns on debug logging

-## Dependencies
-* Linux with iptables whose version is compatible with the iptables in TrafficJam (currently `1.8.10`)
-  * **NOTE:** support for legacy iptables (non-nftables) is deprecated, not actively tested, and will be removed from a future release.
-* Modern version of Docker (trafficjam image and CI use 28.0.4)

-## Clearing Rules
-`trafficjam` can be run with the `--clear` argument to remove all rules that have been set.
-Note that the host docker socket must be mounted within the container.
-The rules can also be cleared by sending the `SIGUSR1` signal to the container.
-This will cause `trafficjam` to exit.

-Examples:
-* `docker run --volume "/var/run/docker.sock:/var/run/docker.sock" --cap-add NET_ADMIN --network host kaysond/trafficjam --clear`
-* `docker kill --signal SIGUSR1 trafficjam`